Skip to main content

 Background

 As humans age, we become more susceptible to negative health outcomes from poor air quality.
 Both indoor and outdoor air quality can present health challenges for the elderly and impact their day-to-day activities.
-This pilot project aims to create a new alerting system for historically under-resourced communities of color in the Knoxville area, gaining valuable insights into the benefits of alerting elders to negative air quality concerns along the way.
-The pilot project will also install smart thermostats with alerts that will enable elderly residents to know if and when their power has been interrupted.
+This pilot project is creating a new alerting system for historically underresourced communities of color in the Knoxville area, gaining valuable insights into the benefits of alerting elders to negative air quality concerns along the way.
+The pilot project is also installing smart thermostats with alerts that enable elderly residents to know if and when their power has been interrupted.

 System at Idle & System Alert